Akmal Nasrullah Mohd Nasir: Education background

 Upon graduation, he has received a scholarship to continue his education to the United States.
 In 2004, he took a year to prepare for the International Education College (INTEC) in Shah Alam.

 Upon completion of the preparatory course, he continued his bachelor's degree at the University of Wisconsin-Madison, United States for four years (2005-2009).
 He has completed his studies in Actuarial Science and Economics, and has also received Dean's List awards in his third year of study.

 Political career

 Before Akmal Nasir became an MP, he was the founder and director of an NGO called National Oversight and Whistleblowers Centre (NOW) together with Rafizi Ramli.
 NOW Malaysia is the NGO that was responsible in exposing national financial scandals during the reign of former Prime Minister, Najib Razak.
 Some of them include alleged corruption in National Feedlot Corporation (NFC) that involved Shahrizat Abdul Jalil and alleged misuse of funds of Malaysian Islamic Economy Development Foundation (YaPEIM).

 In the 2018 Malaysian general election, he contested the Johor Bahru parliamentary seat under the ticket of Pakatan Harapan and won a two-way contest against Shahrir Abdul Samad representing Barisan Nasional.

 Akmal Nasir had contested the People's Justice Party (PKR) Youth Wing Chief in 2018 party election which he won by securing a narrow victory.

+Deputy Minister of Energy Transition and Public Utilies (since 2023)

+In a cabinet reshuffle on 12 December 2023, the Ministry of Natural Resources, Environment and Climate Change was split into the new Ministry of Natural Resources and Environmental Sustainability and the Ministry of Energy Transition and Public Utilies.
+Akmal Nasrullah was appointed the Deputy Minister of Energy Transition and Public Utilities, deputising for Minister Fadillah.
+He also described the creation of his ministry as en effort of the government to prioritise renewable energy and expressed his excitement to work with Fadillah.